 Organizations today are working hard to attract the top talent for filling up various positions in their workplaces.
 HR executives work closely with recruitment agencies and executive search partners to hire the most competent candidates, who can help in fueling the organization’s business growth significantly.
 Hiring such professionals can prove to be a difficult task for most organizations, an even greater challenge for them is to ensure the long term retention of these professionals.
 In fact, employee retention is becoming a major area of concern for most organizations thanks to the highly competitive business environment, which gives top professionals a myriad of options to choose from.
+This article takes a look at 6 Effective Strategies to Improve Employee Retention.

 Importance of long-term employee retention